alex-h-stone/spring-boot-microservice-reference/README.md

-See `/pets/{petId}` GET endpoint and the `petId schema` definition in `pet-store-api.yaml` and the associated integration test `shouldReturnErrorWhenCallingGetPetEndpointWithIdLargerThanPermitted`
+See `/pets/{petId}` GET endpoint and the `petId schema` definition in `pet-store-api.yaml` and the associated integration test `shouldReturnErrorWhenCallingGetPetEndpointWithIdLargerThanPermitted` for details of how request validation can be implemented via the API yaml.

 ---

 #### API to DTO mapping

 See the mappers `PetMapper`, `ExternalVaccinationsMapper` and `CustomerMapper` for examples of how to define logic to map between API, DTO and Mongo DB Document objects.
+Depending on the use case [MapStruct](https://mapstruct.org/) is an option for reducing boilerplate mapping code.

 ---